dejwkubikson/WGE-Coursework/README.txt

 - The first dialogue conversation displays properly in the GUI
 - Dialogue fully works.
 The player can choose different options which will result in differnt NPC reactions.
 - Further improvements to the camera movement.
+- Started working on the inspector that will allow the developer to create / load dialogues.